ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``vsphere_config.frozen_vm.datastore``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The target vSphere datastore name for storing the vmdk of the frozen VM to be deployed from OVF template.
+The target vSphere datastore name for storing the virtual machine files of the frozen VM to be deployed from OVF template.
-Will take effect only when "frozen_vm.library_item" is set.
-If "frozen_vm.resource_pool" is also set,
-this datastore must be a shared datastore among the ESXi hosts.
+Will take effect only when ``library_item`` is set.
+If ``resource_pool`` is also set, this datastore must be a shared datastore among the ESXi hosts.

 * **Required:** No
 * **Importance:** Low